-NOTE: Entries in this Table of Contents which list (International Only) are only available on products sold outside of the U.S. by our authorized international distributors.
+NOTE: Entries in this Table of Contents which list (International only) are only available on products sold outside of the U.S. by our authorized international distributors.
 To obtain a list of authorized international distributors, please visit our Web site at humminbird.com or contact our Customer Resource Center at (334) 687-6613.

-NOTE: Some of the entries in this Table of Contents may require the purchase of separate accessories.
+NOTE: Entries in this Table of Contents which list (with Speed Input) or (with Temperature Input) may require the purchase of separate accessories.
 You can visit our Web site at humminbird.com to order these accessories online or contact our Customer Resource Center at 1-800-633-1468.

-Introduction
+1100 SeriesTM Introduction

-Your Humminbird® Fishing System comes in several different configurations.
-See the following list of products, all of which are covered by this manual, to find your 800/900 SeriesTM configuration:
+Your 1100 Series[TM] Ultra Wide Screen Fishing System comes in several different configurations.
+See the following list of products, all of which are covered by this manual, to find your 1100 Series[TM] configuration: